pr0g/as/README.md

 The post has some interesting advice on how one might write a math library and goes into some detail about the pros and cons of various approaches.

 I decided to follow the advice outlined (template heavy, parameterized on dimensions and type).
-This gives a high degree of flexibility at a cost of some performance and compile times.
+This gives a high degree of flexibility at a cost of some performance and compile time.

 I've tried something a bit different with the interface (which is a little unusual) but I've grown quite fond of it over time.
-I'll try and persuade you the approach I've taken is ~~a good idea~~ not complete stupid 🙃.
+I'll try and persuade you the approach I've taken is ~~a good idea~~ not completely stupid 🙃.

 ## Design

-A lot of the design is informed by the article I mention in the [Origins](#origins) section but there are some things I'd like to try and explain.
+A lot of the design is informed by the article I mention in the [Origins](#origins) section (maybe read that first?) but there are some things I'd like to try and explain.

 ### Names and Namespaces